loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-So now, we can set the driver list with hardcoded data.
+So now, in the second step, we can set the driver list with hardcoded data.

-We use a FixedAdapter
+Here we use a FixedAdapter.

-and we instanciate four  Driver Resources directly in our data provider.
+And we instanciate four  Driver Resources directly in our data provider.
+We specify drivers' data in the DriverResource constructor.
 -->

 ---